mitcsutt-uni/first-sdl-c-game/README.md

 ## Usage
-This repo will likely never be 'stable' or useful for anything other than a simple concept to help reason about C game dev.
+This repo will likely never be 'stable' || useful for anything other than a simple concept to help reason about C game dev.
 That said...

 **Controls** *(At this moment)*
   - **<, ^, >, v**: move Eve around the screen.